moofoo/dnv/readme.md

 I'm indebted to the work done on the Blessed Terminal widget by [RSE - Blessed Xterm](https://github.com/rse/blessed-xterm) and [astefanutti - Kubebox](https://github.com/astefanutti/kubebox).

-The updates to Blessed color-handling make use of code from [robey - antsy](https://github.com/robey/antsy) and the [XTerm](https://github.com/xtermjs/xterm.js) source.
+The updates to Blessed color-handling make use of code from [robey - antsy](https://github.com/robey/antsy), the [XTerm](https://github.com/xtermjs/xterm.js) source, and [VSCode](https://github.com/microsoft/vscode).
+The VSCode source is a **great** resource.

 The 'metrics' display for the UI is based on code from [FormidableLabs - nodejs-dashboard](https://github.com/FormidableLabs/nodejs-dashboard)

 Additional box borders are from [cancerberoSgx - flor](https://github.com/cancerberoSgx/flor)

+[cancerberoSgx - cli-driver](https://www.npmjs.com/package/cli-driver) is used in the integration tests and is **awesome**.

+I think DNV has 10 dependencies created by [sindresorhus](https://github.com/sindresorhus).
+Maybe more.
+Thank you.

 Of course, the underlying tech that drives the extensively modified Blessed Terminal widget used by the DNV UI is [XTerm](https://github.com/xtermjs/xterm.js), which is amazing, in my opinion.
 Displaying multiple logs with 1000+ line scrollback performantly simply wasn't feasible with the Log widget that comes with Blessed.